 Kingfisher Class (Year 5)

-Home Learning will be given out on a Monday and needs to be brought back on the following Monday.
-If a child forgets their work, without a note from home, they are expected to miss a playtime but, of course, if they are struggling with any aspect, they can always ask for help or come along to the lunchtime Home Learning Club.
+Home Learning will be given out on Monday and needs to be brought back on the following Monday.
+If a child forgets their work, without a note from home, they are expected to miss a playtime but, of course, if they are struggling with any aspect, they can always ask for help.
+However, this should be done at the start of the week rather than the day work is due in, please!
 Home Learning includes the following:

 - Maths –this may include mental maths questions or work linked to our topic during the week.